mrjclark/FinApp/Policies/00 Policy Template.md

 ### 1.2 Scope
 Define who and what is covered by this policy.

+## 2. Policy Statements
+[Numbered or bulleted control statements specific to the topic.
+Use citations and structure with subsections.]

+## 3. Policy Objectives

-## 2. Roles and Responsibilities
+## 4. Roles and Responsibilities
 List key roles and what they’re expected to do.
 | Role | Responsibilities |
 |------|------------------|
 | Owner | Establishes and enforces the standard.
 Reviews and approves exceptions. |
 | Contributors | Implements tasks aligned to the standard.
 Escalates deviations. |

-## 3. Policy Statements
-[Numbered or bulleted control statements specific to the topic.
-Use citations and structure with subsections.]

-## 4. Supporting Documentation
+## 5. Supporting Documentation
 Link to standards or other policies that support this one.

-## 5. Exceptions
+## 6. Exceptions
 There will be no exceptions to policies.
 Policies will be upheld by all project members at all times.

-## 6. Review & Maintenance
+## 7. Review & Maintenance
 * Reviewed annually or upon significant changes.

-## 7. References
+## 8. References
 - NIST [Relevant Publications]
 - OWASP / CIS / Additional frameworks
 - Internal policy or repo links (if applicable)